British Columbia Ministry of Energy, Mines and Natural Gas and Responsible for Housing

 Capsule Geology

-The Ailsa showing is situated on the north side of Ailsa Lake, approximately 17 kilometres southwest of Kimberley.
+The Ailsa occurrence is situated on the north side of Ailsa Lake, approximately 35 kilometres southwest of Kimberley.

-The property is underlain by siltstones, quartzites and phyllites of the Proterozoic Upper Aldridge and Lower Creston formations (Purcell Supergroup), intruded by a small quartz monzonite stock of possible Cretaceous age.
+Regionally, the area is underlain by siltstones, quartzites and phyllites of the Proterozoic Upper Aldridge and Lower Creston formations (Purcell Supergroup), intruded by a small quartz monzonite stock, possibly Cretaceous.
 The Lower Creston Formation consists mainly of laminated to thickly bedded argillites and siltites with minor fine-grained quartz wackes.
-The rocks are waxy green to olive in colour with tan weathering surfaces, wavy bedding and abundant mudcracks.
+The rocks are waxy green to olive in colour with tan-weathering surfaces, wavy bedding and abundant mudcracks.
 Rocks of the Upper Aldridge, underlying an area to the east of the Ailsa showing, consist of a relatively homogeneous unit with occasional thin interbeds of light grey quartzite and laminated light and dark grey argillaceous quartzite.
-The intrusive stock consists of medium to fine-grained massive biotite monzogranite.
+The intrusive stock consists of medium- to fine-grained massive biotite monzogranite.
 The sediments adjacent to the intrusion have been altered to produce concentric zones of biotite hornfels and siliceous siltstone.
 Mineralization in the form of molybdenite, scheelite, stibnite and galena occurs in a narrow zone near the contact of the intrusion.

-During exploration in the 1980s, Cominco Limited found several molybdenite and scheelite occurrences in the area.
+During exploration in the 1980s, Cominco Limited found several minor molybdenite and scheelite occurrences in the area.

 In July 1976, Chevron Canada conducted an airborne scintillometer survey over the area around Ailsa and Mayo lakes as part of their Purcell regional uranium exploration project.
 A total of 11 fiducial points were measured but did not return any anomalous results.